 Have you been admitted to Boston College?
 Congratulations!
 Below is a glimpse of what your classmates will be like.

-Boston College Admitted Students Profile
+2019 Boston College Class of 2023 Admitted Students Profile

 If you matriculate at Boston College, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.